Trolling Motor Batteries

 Flooded Batteries

-For most anglers, AGM batteries offer superior reliability and convenience.
+For many anglers, AGM batteries offer a good balance of reliability, convenience, and performance.

 How Long Will a Trolling Motor Battery Last?

-Tip: For full-day trips, always choose a higher-capacity battery to ensure consistent power.
+Tip: For full-day trips, choose a higher-capacity deep cycle battery to help maintain consistent power.

 Need Help Choosing the Right Trolling Motor Battery?

-If you’re unsure which battery suits your boat, our experts can guide you based on:
+If you’re unsure which battery suits your boat, our team can help based on:

 Can I use a starting battery for a trolling motor?

 No. Starting batteries are designed for short, high-current bursts to start engines.
-Using them for trolling motors will drain the battery quickly.
-A deep cycle or marine battery is the best choice.
+A deep cycle marine battery is the better choice for trolling motors because it is designed for steady power over a longer period of time.

 How long will a 100Ah trolling motor battery last?

-Runtime varies by motor thrust, speed and water conditions.
-Generally, a 100Ah deep cycle battery can power a moderate trolling motor for 4–8 hours.
+Runtime varies by motor thrust, speed, water conditions, and boat weight.
+In many cases, a 100Ah deep cycle battery can power a moderate trolling motor for several hours, but actual runtime will vary.

 Should I choose AGM or flooded batteries for my trolling motor?

-For all-day fishing trips, a Group 31 deep cycle battery with at least 100Ah capacity is recommended.
+For longer fishing trips, a Group 31 deep cycle marine battery with at least 100Ah capacity is usually recommended.